Pakistan evacuates 25,000 people from eastern city as rivers threaten flooding

 JALALPUR PIRWALA, Pakistan (AP) — Rescuers backed by troops evacuated more than 25,000 people from a city in Pakistan's eastern Punjab province overnight as rising rivers threatened to flood the region, officials said Monday.

-Irfan Ali Kathia, director general of the Punjab Disaster Management Authority, said the rescue operation in Jalalpur Pirwala began on an emergency basis late Sunday and continued through the night.
+The emergency rescue operation in Jalalpur Pirwala began late Sunday and continued through the night, said Irfan Ali Kathia, director-general of the Punjab Disaster Management Authority.
 By Monday morning, about 25,000 residents from high-risk neighborhoods had been moved to safer areas.

 The latest evacuations from Jalalpur Pirwala came two days after a rescue boat capsized in floodwaters on the city’s outskirts, killing five people.
 Fifteen others were rescued after the boat overturned Saturday, local officials said.

+“I saw with my own eyes people perched on branches of trees, half-submerged in floodwaters,” said Taj Din, who was among a dozen evacuees rescued by a boat.

+Punjab government spokesperson Uzma Bukhari said that they're utilizing thermal imaging drones to locate stranded people in flooded areas, enabling them to be rescued by boat.
+She said that “the government is doing its best to handle this situation.”

 Floods have so far affected more than 4.1 million people across 4,100 villages in 25 districts of Punjab province.
 Since Aug.
-26, at least 56 people have died in flood-related incidents, while more than 2 million residents have been moved to safety, Kathia said.
+26, there have been at least 56 flood-related deaths, while more than 2 million residents have been moved to safety, Kathia said.

-Since late June, monsoon flooding has killed more than 900 people across Pakistan, according to the National Disaster Management Authority.
-Over the weekend, India again notified Islamabad through diplomatic channels of potential cross-border flooding, the NDMA said.
+Since late June, monsoon flooding has killed more than 900 people across Pakistan, according to the National Disaster Management Authority, or NDMA.
+Over the weekend, India again notified Islamabad through diplomatic channels of potential cross-border flooding, the agency said.

 Evacuations are also underway in southern Sindh province, which faces growing threats as water continues to flow downstream into the Indus River and where more than 100,000 people have already been relocated from vulnerable settlements.